 Similar to the manual coolant control, this area is for manual control of a spindle or laser outside of g-code sending.
 If you have a spindle or laser, you can activate these controls by going to the settings gear at the far right.
-In the ‘General’ section, press the toggle for ‘Spindle/Laser’.
+In the ‘Spindle/Laser’ section in the left toolbar, press the toggle for ‘Spindle/Laser’.

 Back at the main screen, you’ll see the ‘Spindle/Laser’ tab at the bottom right.
 Here you can click to toggle between ‘Spindle Mode’ and ‘Laser Mode’, changing your GRBL settings for you and displaying buttons specific to each device.
 For each mode there is also a red caution circle that indicates whether the spindle or laser is active.
 This works during manual control but also during job sending.